SallakImane/gestion-admin/README.md

      	Step 1 - Create a Hostname.
 		Step 2 - Download the Dynamic Update Client (DUC).
 		The DUC keeps your hostname updated with your current IP address.
-		Step 3 - Port Forward your router.
+		Step 3 - Port `Forward` your router (Public adress IP according to link what is myIPAdress).
+		Step 4 - `Reserve` the IP address in a Huawei HG8245H Router (Private adress IP according to cmd : ipconfig).

 When I need to add a service to call the Jenkins Github webhook on a push, I need the URL of my Jenkins instance followed by /github-webhook/, so [**Getting Started with Dynamic DNS**](https://www.noip.com/confirm?a=97akpDT8zkMyE&utm_campaign=account-confirm&utm_medium=notice&utm_source=email).